 1. ADR country information and obligatory reporting information (information on driver training certificates and information as indicated in Annex I of the road map) completed and published on UNECE website (IA 9.c.)

 Performance measures:

-Target: 2014–2015: Information available for 75 per cent of the Contracting parties to ADR
+Target: 2016-2017: Information available and updated for 75% of the Contracting parties to ADR

-Actual performance 2014-2015: Information available for 75 per cent of the Contracting parties to ADR
+Actual performance 2016-2017: Information available for 75 per cent of the Contracting parties to ADR

 C. Performance assessment